 Pet Capybaras: A Challenging Choice

-Keeping capybaras as pets can be challenging due to their natural instincts and behaviors.
+Keeping capybaras as pets can be challenging due to their instincts and behaviors.
 These animals require a lot of space, attention, and specialized care to thrive in captivity.
 For instance, pet capybaras need access to a large swimming pool or pond as they love spending time in the water.

-Moreover, capybaras are social animals that live in groups consisting of up to 20 individuals in the wild.
-Hence, it is crucial to keep more than one pet capybara at home so that they do not get lonely or bored.
+Moreover, capybaras are social animals that live in groups of up to 20 individuals in the wild.
+Hence, it is crucial to keep more than one pet capybara at home so they do not get lonely or bored.

 Other Capybaras: Not Suitable as Pets